SanaNasar/Sproutify/README.md

 * Users can view a list of organic and inorganic fruits vegetables.
 * Users can also search for recipies using a specific key word.
-* However, to blog their own recepies and have a personalized list of favorite recepies.
+* To blog their own recepies and have a personalized list of favorite recepies.
 Users need to:
 * Signup (Create an account) and
-* Login
+* Login to view the posted recepies.